autogoal/autogoal/docs/dependencies.md

 # Mandatory and optional dependencies

+!!! note
+    This section is not relevant if you downloaded the Docker image of AutoGOAL.

 AutoGOAL itself does not depends on any third-party machine learning or optimization framework.
 The only real **mandatory** dependencies are:

     enlighten = "^1.4.0"